alehyen/veylinx-assignement/README.md

+## App
+ to run the app `docker-compose up -d --build`

+the app will be available in `localhost:80`

+to create a superuser to access the admin panel `docker-compose exec backend python manage.py createsuperuser`

+a flower dashboard to monitor the celery tasks is available in `localhost:5555`

 ## Endpoints
-- POST api/create_user/: allow to create a user with username and password provided in the body
+- POST api/create_user/: allow to create a user with username and password and email optional provided in the body
 - POST api/token/:  authenticate a user, username and password should be provided in the body
 - POST api/token/refresh/: get a new access token based on a refresh token provided in the body
 - POST api/posts/: create a new post with the associated hashtags.
 Should have text in the body